xXValhallaCoderXx/kiro-ide-constellation/docs/bundle-architecture.md

 3. `out/mcp/mcpStdioServer.mjs`

 This makes debug resilient even if you built the server a different way.
 During watch, the `.cjs` bundle is produced continuously, so option 1 should exist.

+The same resolution is used when writing the Kiro fallback `mcp.json` if the MCP API is unavailable.

 ### Web assets in dev